jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-billing/README.md

 - This is **the most** detailed report in AWS with the most comprehensive data report available.
 - The AWS Cost & Usage Report lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags that you have activated for cost allocation purposes.
 - Can be integrated with Athena, Redshift and Quicksight
+- You can use Cost and Usage Reports to publish your AWS billing reports to an Amazon Simple Storage Service (Amazon S3) bucket that you own.
+- You can receive reports that break down your costs by the hour or month, by product or product resource, or by tags that you define yourself.
+- AWS updates the report in your bucket once a day in comma-separated value (CSV) format.

 #### Cost Explorer